Kentucky Derby Festival Betting Offers 2021

 - Two jockeys have won the race five times apiece: Eddie Arcaro and Bill Hartack

-- Ben A. Jones is the most successful trainer with six victories
+- Ben A. Jones and Bob Baffert are the most successful trainers with six victories each

 - The most successful owner in the race’s history is Calumet Farm, with eight winners